jhelgert/IliasDownloaderUniMA/README.md

 ## Contribute

-Feel free to contribute! :)
+Feel free to contribute in any form!
+Feature requests, Bug reports or PRs are more than welcome.